 Requesting Verification Is Straightforward

-If you find out that your Instagram account has not been verified, you can reapply after 30 days.
+If you find out that your account has not earned the verification badge, you can reapply for that blue tick mark after 30 days.
 You should spend that time working to ensure the quality of your Instagram content is top tier and building follower count.
 Your profile photo should be your company logo rendered at 320 x 320 pixels.

 Here are a few other tips:

-- Promote your Instagram account on your business website and your other social media properties.
+- Promote your Instagram account on your business website and your other social media sites.